Papatoetoe

 Getting to Papatoetoe

 From our Coatesville base at 43 Mill Flat Road, we travel south on the Coatesville-Riverhead Highway to reach State Highway 16.
 At the Waterview interchange, we transition to State Highway 20 (Southwestern Motorway) southbound, then merge onto State Highway 1 (Southern Motorway) and exit at Redoubt Road or Great South Road.
-The journey covers approximately 45km and takes around 45 minutes outside peak traffic.
+Around 45km, roughly 45 minutes outside peak traffic.

 Your Local Civil Construction Partner in Papatoetoe

-Ready to discuss your civil construction needs in Papatoetoe?
-Call us on 0508 4 BLAKE for a free, no-obligation quote.
-Our Coatesville base means we’re ready to serve Papatoetoe and all of South Auckland with the same family values and quality workmanship we’ve delivered for over 25 years.
+Ready to talk through your civil construction needs in Papatoetoe?
+Call us on 0508 4 BLAKE for a no-obligation quote.
+We’re ready to work across Papatoetoe and South Auckland, with the same approach we’ve brought to every job for over 25 years.

 Contact Blake Civil